stackfoundation/docs/articles/overview.md

 ## What is Sandbox? [](#what)

-**StackFoundation Sandbox** is a free tool that allows you to _fully reproduce_ complex development tasks using Docker-based workflows.
+**StackFoundation Sandbox** is a free tool that allows you to fully reproduce complex development tasks using Docker-based workflows that are multi-step, multi-language, and multi-platform.
 You can design a workflow that reproduces the development tasks that you perform regularly.
 This can include:

 *   Building your application
 *   Running unit tests, integration tests, functional tests, or any other automated tests
 *   Running your application in order to debug it, along with all of it's third-party dependencies (databases, etc.)
 *   Deploying your application somewhere

-Sandbox runs workflows that reproduce tasks that are multi-step, multi-language, and multi-platform.

 ## Why should I use Sandbox? [](#why)

 * **Reproduce complex tasks** - Sandbox runs workflows where each workflow step can run a Docker container.
 Because each step runs a Docker container, you
 * **Multi-language, multi-platform** - Because each workflow step runs a Docker container, you can have each step run different languages, or platforms
 * **Full reproduciblity** - On a new machine, Sandbox installs everything necessary to run workflows, even Docker.
 That means you be sure that running a workflow fully reproduces
+* **Available upon checkout** - Sandbox is tiny (&lt;) by design so that it can be checked in to your Git repo together with your project, and your workflows.
+That allows anyone that checks out your project repo to be able to perform all development tasks immediately upon checkout.
+Because Sandbox reproduces everything, including the environment needed to run workflows, anyone that checks out your project has everything they need to work with it, without installing any other software.

 ## How do I use Sandbox? [](#use)